npm/node-semver/README.md

 <https://semver.org/>.

 A leading `"="` or `"v"` character is stripped off and ignored.
-A leading "v" is kept for compatibility with `v1.0.0` of the SemVer specification but should not be used anymore.
+Support for stripping a leading "v" is kept for compatibility with `v1.0.0` of the SemVer specification but should not be used anymore.

 ## Ranges